 “The student loan payment pause is extended until the U.S. Department of Education is permitted to implement the debt relief program or the litigation is resolved.
 Payments will restart 60 days later.
 If the debt relief program has not been implemented and the litigation has not been resolved by June 30, 2023 – payments will resume 60 days after that.”

-Given this timeline, the latest date from which borrowers should expect to start repaying federal student loans is the end of August 2023 – sixty days after June 30th.
+Given this timeline, the date from which borrowers should expect to start repaying federal student loans is the end of August 2023 – sixty days after June 30th.

 What Should You Do with Your Student Loans?